maxosprojects/open-dobot/README.md

 ---

 # Features implemented so far
-- direct control over the FPGA/RAMPS board from application level (DobotDriver.py)
+- direct control over the FPGA/RAMPS board from application level (DobotDriver.py, DobotSDK.py)
 - reliable and fast communication to the host system via USB
 - command buffering (queueing) in firmware (in Arduino) for smooth, non-jerky moves
 - move each joint stepper motor by specified number of steps, in specified direction and at specified speed
 - 100% accurate moves in steps
-- limit switch/photointerrupter support with calibration routing implemented in firmware and controlled from application level (DobotDriver.py, DobotSDK.py) by selecting any of the unused Arduino pins dynamically
+- limit switch/photointerrupter support with calibration routine implemented in firmware and controlled from application level (DobotDriver.py, DobotSDK.py) by selecting any of the unused Arduino pins dynamically
 - accurate and fast Inverse Kinematics
 - 100% accurate step number tracking in SDK and in firmware
-- accurate (to the best of Dobot's mechanical design) moves in cartesian coordinates (x,y,z) in a straight line from current location to the specified location
+- accurate (to the best of Dobot's mechanical design) moves in cartesian coordinates (x,y,z) in a straight line from current location to the specified location.
+There is a flaw in mechanical design - terrible backlash in joints and motor reduction gears
 - laser on/off with correct queueing
 - pump and valve on/off with correct queueing
 - smooth moves with acceleration/deceleration
 - gripper control
 - ```wait``` command to introduce a delay in the movement/manipulation sequence if needed
+- support for MPU-6050 accelerometer units (GY-521 module) in RAMPS version

 ---

 # Prerequisites
-You will only need:
+For FPGA v1.0 board you will only need:
 - [DobotTools](http://dobot.cc/download.php) or avrdude directly (included in Arduino IDE) to flash _open-dobot_ firmware
 - [Python](https://www.python.org) to run application software and examples (see [Installation](#installation))

+FPGA v1.1 board is based on unknown crap accelerometers (MP65) that sit on SPI bus.
+Those are not supported.
+Preferred alternative is to switch to RAMPS v1.4 board and use GY-521 modules.

+Some other solutions to the accelerometers problem:
+- use limit switches/photointerrupters to calibrate all joints
+- request support for GY-521 modules in FPGA version and solder those modules to the Arduino pins exposed on the FPGA board

 ---